Environmental Contamination Illnesses

 - Gastrointestinal and inflammatory conditions in some cases

-These claims may involve PFAS chemicals, firefighting foam, industrial waste, chemical plant discharges, pesticide drift, hazardous runoff, landfill pollution, contaminated groundwater, soil contamination, or air emissions.
+These claims may involve PFAS chemicals, firefighting foam, industrial waste, chemical plant discharges, pesticide drift, hazardous runoff, landfill pollution, contaminated groundwater, soil contamination, or toxic air emissions.
 The specific issues vary depending on the location, the contaminant involved, and the type of illness being alleged.

 Some community contamination claims involve airborne releases, smoke, toxic emissions, and other pollution concerns.
-Explore air pollution lawsuits.
+Explore Air Pollution Lawsuits.

 In many environmental contamination cases, records are especially important.
 People often need to review residential history, workplace history, exposure location, water source or community history, diagnosis timing, and medical treatment history.
 Environmental reports, public notices, testing results, and other records may also become important when evaluating a claim.